Vazgen005/discord-virtual-micro/README.md

 - **Custom word pronunciation.** _(Using vo!set-word [word to replace] [replacement word] and vo!del-word [word to delete] to replace/delete a word in the dictionary)_
 - **Auto link replacement.** _(Specify `link_replacement` in the `config.json`)_

-## Prerequisites
+## Requirements

-Before installation, ensure you have the following prerequisites installed:
+Before installation, ensure you have the following requirements installed:

 1. [Python](https://www.python.org/downloads) 3.10 or newer
 2. [pip](https://pypi.org/project/pip) (Usually comes with Python.
 If missing, install it [manually](https://pip.pypa.io/en/stable/installation))